The following timeline summarises events in the history of the site.

 By 1871: Moruya has an agricultural and pastoral show.

 1878: Two portions of land on the southern riverbank were dedicated as Moruya Agricultural Society (showground).

-1881: Exhibitions Hall completed for first show on dedicated site.
+1881: Exhibitions Hall completed for the first show on the dedicated site.
 Shed and committee room built late in 1881.

 1890’s: Economic depression restricts show activities.

 1904 – 5: Grandstand built at Racecourse (replaced an earlier one to the east).
 Sited to be viewed from the Moruya Township.

 By 1910: New secretary’s office, publican’s booth built.
 Show ring fences and gates painted.
 Cattle yards established.
 Poultry shown on temporary stands.

 By 1912: Luncheon booth and rotunda for brass band (Rotunda remains at golf club until about 2005).